Christoph Feichtenhofer

 I am honored to have received the PAMI Young Researcher Award 2023

-We organize a Video AI Symposium at DeepMind in London
+We organized a Video AI Symposium at DeepMind London

 At ICCV 2023, we organize a tutorial on Self-Supervised Representation Learning in Computer Vision and I am an invited speaker at the New Ideas in Vision Transformers Workshop